-When you think of Flemish cities in Belgium with beautiful architecture, picturesque canals and delicious food, you’ll more than likely think of Bruges.
-But what you might not know is this also perfectly describes Ghent, another of Belgium’s wonderful, historic cities and one you might like to visit this winter.
+When you think of Flemish cities in Belgium with beautiful architecture, picturesque canals and delicious food, you will more than likely think of Bruges.
+But you might not know that this also perfectly describes Ghent, another of Belgium’s wonderful, historic cities and one you might like to visit this winter.

-Ghent Christmas Market 2021
+Ghent Christmas Market 2023

-The Christmas markets in Ghent start at Saint Bavo’s Cathedral, home to one of the most popular sights in Ghent, the Adoration of the Mystic Lamb, commonly known as Ghent Altarpiece.
+The Christmas markets in Ghent start at Saint Bavo’s Cathedral, home to one of the most popular sights in Ghent, the Adoration of the Mystic Lamb, commonly known as the Ghent Altarpiece.

 The Christmas market finishes around the corner on Korenmarkt, another market square not far from the incredibly beautiful historic bridges in Ghent, Sint-Michielsbrug and Grasbrug.